The-Swarm-Corporation/ATP-Protocol/README.md

 with:

 - `job_id`
-- `tx_signature`
+- `private_key`

 ### 8) Gateway verifies and releases the output

 The Gateway:

 - looks up the pending job by `job_id`,
-- verifies the transaction signature exists and succeeded,
+- signs+sends the on-chain payment transaction and verifies it succeeded,
 - releases the output exactly once (prevents double-settlement),
 - returns the stored `agent_output` and settlement details.